-- The court may be delayed for a number of reasons; you may ask the Crown why.
+- The court may be delayed for a number of reasons.
+If there is a delay, you can ask the Crown about it.

-- If you do not know the answer to a question you should not try to guess.
-Say “I do not know” or “I do not remember”.
+- If you do not know the answer to a question, do not try to guess.
+It is okay to say “I do not know” or “I do not remember”.

 - You must always respond verbally.
 The court records only verbal responses.
 When saying yes or no, you must use those words rather than nod or shake your head.

 - Do not discuss your testimony with others.
 You may discuss your case with the Crown prosecutor and police, but no one else.